-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Custodial care is care provided in a nursing home, hospice, or other facility setting when you do not require skilled medical care or skilled nursing care. \checkmark Homemaker services include basic household assistance, including light housekeeping or light meal preparation. \checkmark Fees charged for care by your immediate relatives or members of your household. \checkmark Cosmetic surgery or procedures √ Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Fees charged for care by your immediate relatives or members of your household. $\sqrt{}$ Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Non-routine dental care √ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.
+Routine foot care Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.